Approximation rates for finite mixtures of location-scale models and fast least-squares estimators: Introduction

 On $\mathbb{R}^{d}$, the fact that linear combinations of Gaussian kernels can approximate sufficiently regular functions in ${\cal L}_{p}$ spaces goes back to the Tauberian theory of \citet{wiener1932tauberian} (cf. \citealp[Ch.
 VI]{Achieser1956TheoryApproximation}).
 Subsequent generalizations and developments on such results appear throughout the approximation theory literature, and include the works of \citet{park1991universal}, \citet{park1993approximation}, \citet{Xu1993Constructive}, \citet{sandberg2001gaussian}, and \citet{nestoridis2011universal}---see also \citet[Ch.
 20--24]{CheneyLight2000Approximation}.

 When we restrict the approximand $f_{0}:\mathbb{R}^{d}\to\mathbb{R}_{\ge0}$ to be a probability density function, and the approximator class (${\cal A}$, say) to be convex combinations of probability density kernels, the approximation problem requires different tools.
-When $f_{0}$ is within the the closure of ${\cal A}$, and the class ${\cal A}$ is uniformly bounded in ${\cal L}_{p}$ norm, a Maurey--Barron--Jones type result of \citet{donahue1997rates} provides an approximation theorem with known and optimal rate (see, e.g., \citealp{zeevi1997density} and \citealp{nguyen2019approximations} for example).
-However, when $f_{0}$ is not in the closure of ${\cal A}$ or when ${\cal A}$ is unbounded in ${\cal L}_{p}$ norm, the study of approximation demands more care.
+When $f_{0}$ is within the closure of ${\cal A}$, and the class ${\cal A}$ is uniformly bounded in ${\cal L}_{p}$ norm, a Maurey--Barron--Jones type result of \citet{donahue1997rates} provides an approximation theorem with known and optimal rate (see, e.g., \citealp{zeevi1997density} and \citealp{nguyen2019approximations}, for example).
+However, when ${\cal A}$ is unbounded in ${\cal L}_{p}$ norm, the study of approximation demands more care.

-In \citet{bacharoglou2010approximation}, it is proved that by taking ${\cal A}$ to be the class of convex combinations of Gaussian densities on $\mathbb{R}$, one can arbitrarily well approximate $f_{0}$ in any ${\cal L}_{p}$ norm ($p\in\left[1,\infty\right]$) on $\mathbb{R}$, under integrability and tail conditions.
-Then, in \citet{nguyen2020approximation} and \citet{nguyen2023approximation}, generalizations are obtained, whereupon it is proved that on $\mathbb{R}^{d}$, $f_{0}$ can be approximated arbitrarily well when ${\cal A}$ is taken to be location-scale mixtures of some fixed probability density function, under various regularity conditions.
+In \citet{bacharoglou2010approximation}, it is proved that, on $\mathbb{R}$, one can arbitrarily well approximate $f_{0}$ in any ${\cal L}_{p}$ norm ($p\in\left[1,\infty\right]$), under integrability and tail conditions, by taking ${\cal A}$ to be the class of convex combinations of Gaussian densities on $\mathbb{R}$.
+Then, in \citet{nguyen2020approximation} and \citet{nguyen2023approximation}, generalizations are obtained, where it is proved that on $\mathbb{R}^{d}$, $f_{0}$ can be approximated arbitrarily well when ${\cal A}$ is taken to be location-scale mixtures of some fixed probability density function, under various regularity conditions.